michaelelim/portfolio-gatsby/src/pages/about.md

 ---
-title: "About"
+title: "About Me"
-date: "2018-07-19"
+date: "2020-09-16"
-author: "Radek"
+author: "Michael Lim"
 path: "/about"
 ---

 ## Hi there

-My name is Radek and I'm the author of this starter.
-I made it to help you present your ideas easier.
+My name is Michael and I'm the author of this portfolio.
+I made it in order to learn the basics of Gatsby.

-We all know how hard is to start something on the web, especially these days.
-You need to prepare a bunch of stuff, configure them and when that’s done — create the content.

-This starter is pretty basic and covers all of the essentials.
-All you have to do is start typing!

-The starter includes:

-- **light/dark mode**, depending on your preferences
-- great reading experience thanks to [**Inter UI font**](https://rsms.me/inter/), made by [Rasmus Andersson](https://rsms.me/about/)
-- nice code highlighting thanks to [**PrismJS**](https://prismjs.com)
-- responsive youtube/vimeo etc. videos thanks to [**gatsby-remark-embed-video**](https://github.com/borgfriend/gatsby-remark-embed-video)
+I understand that the life of a web developer is that of constant learning, because there will always be a new programming language, extension, or technique.
+If you don't constantly learn, you may be left behind.

+As of this date (2020-09-16) I am comfortable with the following:

+- HTML
+- CSS
+- SASS
+- Javascript
+- React.js
+- Node.js
+- Express
+- Websockets
+- Socket.io
+- DOM and Web APIs
+- MySQL
+- Git

+And thanks to Panr (who created this Starter), I am learning Gatsby!
-So, there you have it... enjoy!
+So, there you have it... thanks for reading!